syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 You can open Visual Studio and create a new project by clicking New Project.
 You can select the Web category.
 Select the ASP.NET MVC4 Web Application template and then click OK.

-The following screenshot displays project creation wizard
+The following screenshot displays Project Creation Wizard.